Diseases of poverty: Mental health

-Contaminated Water
+Contaminated water

-Each year many children and adults die as a result of a lack of access to clean drinking water and poor sanitation.
-Many poverty related diseases are spread as a result of inadequate access to clean drinking water.
+Each year many children and adults die as a result of a lack of access to clean drinking water and poor sanitation, which enables the spread of poverty-related diseases.
 Contaminated water enables the spread of various waterborne-pathogens, including bacteria (E. coli, cholera), viruses (hepatitis A, norovirus), and protozoa (schistosomiasis).
 According to UNICEF, 3,000 children die every day, worldwide due to contaminated drinking water and poor sanitation.

 Although the Millennium Development Goal (MDG) of halving the number of people who did not have access to clean water by 2015 was reached five years ahead of schedule in 2010, there are still 783 million people who rely on unimproved water sources.
 In 2010 the United Nations declared access to clean water a fundamental human right, integral to the achievement of other rights.
 This made it enforceable and justifiable to permit governments to ensure their populations access to clean water.
 There have been efforts to improve water quality using new technology, which allows water to be disinfected immediately upon collection and during the storage process.
 Clean water is necessary for cooking, cleaning, and laundry because many people come into contact with disease-causing pathogens through their food, or while bathing or washing.

 Though access to water has improved for some, it continues to be especially difficult for women and children as they bear most of the burden for accessing water and supplying it to their households.
 In India, Sub-Saharan Africa, and parts of Latin America, women are required to travel long distances in order to access a clean water source and then bring some water home.
 This has a significant impact on girls' educational attainment.

 An ongoing issue of contaminated water in the United States has been taking place in Flint, Michigan since 2014.
 The issue of lead-contaminated water began after the source of drinking water was changed from Lake Huron to the Flint River, resulting in corrosion of supply pipes and lead leaching into the city's water supply.
 Exposure to lead has serious health complications in developing fetuses, children, and adults.
 Children are particularly vulnerable to low levels of lead, and can display behavioral changes, hearing problems, and other neurologic consequences as a result of lead ingestion.